Hierarchically hyperbolic groups and uniform exponential growth: Proof of Main Theorem

 \section{Proof of Main Theorem}

-Theorem \ref{thm:mainthm} follows immediately from Observation \ref{shortFreeImpliesUEG} and the following theorem.
+\Cref{thm:mainthm} follows immediately from \Cref{shortFreeImpliesUEG} and the following theorem.
 Recall that for any generating set $\genset$ and any \(n \geq 1\), we denote by $\genset^n$ the ball of radius $n$ about the identity in the Cayley graph of $G$ with respect to $\gener$.

 \begin{theorem} Let $(G,\s)$ be a virtually torsion-free hierarchically hyperbolic group.
-Then there exists a constant $M > 0$ depending only on $(G,\s)$ such that one of the following occurs. \begin{enumerate}[(1)] \item For any generating set $\genset$, there are elements $u,w \in \Ball{M}$ which form a basis for a free sub-semigroup. \item $G$ is virtually abelian. \item There is a $G$--invariant collection $\overline{\mc B}$ of pairwise orthogonal domains such that $G$ is quasi-isometric to $\Z^{|\overline{\mc B}|} \times E$, where $E$ is a non-elementary space.
+Then there exists a constant $M > 0$ depending only on $(G,\s)$ such that one of the following occurs. \begin{enumerate}[(a)] \item $G$ is virtually abelian.

+\item For any generating set $\genset$, there are elements $u,w \in \Ball{M}$ which form a basis for a free sub-semigroup.

+\item There is a $G$--invariant collection $\overline{\mc B}$ of pairwise orthogonal domains such that $G$ is quasi-isometric to $\Z^{|\overline{\mc B}|} \times E$, where $E$ is a non-elementary space.
 Moreover, $G$ has a generating set all of whose members act elliptically on $E$. \end{enumerate} \end{theorem}

 For the remainder of the paper, we fix a finitely generated torsion-free hierarchically hyperbolic group $G$ and a generating set \(\gener\) for \(G\), with the convention that \(\gener\) contains the identity.